 - Wired remote Control

 - Speaker-Level and RCA Inputs

-The Kenwood KSC-SW11 is one of the best selling powered under seat subwoofers on the market.
-It’s very reasonably priced, and it would a great solution to anyone who’s wanting to further enhance the bass in their system without taking up a lot of space.
+The Pioneer TS-WX130DA is one of the best selling powered under seat subwoofers on the market.
+It's very reasonably priced, and it would be a great solution to anyone who's wanting to further enhance the bass in their system without taking up a lot of space.

-The KSC-SW11 incorporates a 8 inch subwoofer powered by 75 watts RMS by the built-in amplifier.
-This compact powered enclosed subwoofer features a very high sensitivity rating of 110 dB.
 Which is quite impressive.
-And as a matter of fact, a subwoofer with high sensitivity rating requires less power to play louder than a sub model with low sensitivity.
+And as a matter of fact, a subwoofer with high sensitivity rating requires less power to play louder than a sub model with lower sensitivity.